Which belt to wear with your shoes?

 Casual shoes: I choose to talk about sneakers here.
 So we're talking about minimalist leather sneakers, running shoes, canvas sneakers .

-1. Should we pair the belt with the shoes?
+1. Should we match the belt with the shoes?

 No.

-The rule that applies in the formal register to combine the two does not apply in the casual register.
+The rule that applies in formal terms to associate the two does not apply in casual terms.

-So , there is no need to wear a matching belt when you wear white sneakers.
+So , there is no need to wear a matching belt when wearing white sneakers.

 white belt

-One exception we could mention here is if you have brown sneakers.
+One exception that could be mentioned here is if you have brown sneakers.

-In this case, putting on a brown belt makes sense:
+In this case, wearing a brown belt makes sense:

-With sneakers, you can wear semi-formal belts, mainly made of leather as mentioned in the previous part.
+With sneakers you can wear semi-formal belts, mainly leather as mentioned in the previous part.

-Another option will be to go for fabric belts (cotton, linen, synthetic), which are decidedly casual.
+Another option will be to go for fabric belts (cotton, linen, synthetic), which are resolutely casual.

 beige braided belt

-But also belts made of a strip of fabric and which close with two rounded buckles :
+But also belts made of a strip of fabric and which closes with two rounded buckles :

 red blue belt